spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 app register --name log --type sink --uri maven://org.springframework.cloud.stream.app:log-sink-rabbit:2.1.0.RELEASE
 ```

-and perform the stream update as follows:
+Then you can perform the stream update, as follows:

 ```
 stream update --name http-ingest --properties "version.log=2.1.0.RELEASE"
 ```

-When the `stream update` is run, you can do:
+When the `stream update` is run, you can run:

 ```
 jps
 ```

-and see the `log` application `log-sink-rabbit-2.1.0.RELEASE.jar` gets deployed and the existing `log-sink-rabbit-2.1.1.RELEASE.jar` is destroyed.
+Then you can see that the `log` application `log-sink-rabbit-2.1.0.RELEASE.jar` gets deployed and that the existing `log-sink-rabbit-2.1.1.RELEASE.jar` is destroyed.

-Once the stream update is completed, you can verify the `stream manifest` to see if the version of the `log` application is changed.
+Once the stream update is completed, you can verify the `stream manifest` to see if the version of the `log` application is changed:

 ```
 stream manifest http-ingest
 ```

+You should see output similar to the following listing:

 ```json
 {/* highlight-range{8} */}